Bighiht/alx-system_engineering-devops/0x00-shell_basics/README.md

 # Task 11: List Files in Multiple Directories (Long Format)
 This script (`11-lists`) is a basic shell script that lists all files, including hidden ones, in the current directory, the parent directory, and the `/boot` directory, in long format.
 To run the script, make it executable with the command:

+# Task 12: Print File Type
+This script (`12-file_type`) is a basic shell script that prints the type of the file named `iamafile` located in the `/tmp` directory when executed.
+To run the script, make it executable with the command: